Hotel Review: Sofitel Singapore City Centre (Prestige Suite)

 As a guest staying in the Prestige Suite, the minibar items are complimentary, and we got some local beverages, including milk tea, herbal tea, and an energy bar.
 We appreciate this gesture.

 The bedroom has a standard King-size bed, with a lounge chair facing the television.
-Something unique is the adult colouring book, which is on Singapore itself!
-With studies showing that colouring have health benefits for adults, Sofitel decided to put one in the rooms.
+Something unique is the adult colouring book, which is about Singapore itself!
+With studies showing that colouring has health benefits for adults, Sofitel decided to put one in the rooms.
 While it should be left behind for future guests, note that it is for sale!
 Check with the concierge.

 The walk-in wardrobe is quite decent, with enough space to put a few days’ worth of clothing.
 Above the wardrobe is a Virgin Active fitness kit.
 This is meant for those who still wish to work out from the comfort of their suite.
 Pretty cool if you ask us.
 Their bathrobe is really comfortable, while there is a Sofitel-branded ironing board.
-Just when we thought it looks really sturdy…
+Now, can we take it home...?

 Sofitel Singapore City Centre seems to really understand what guests want, as there is a book by the bathtub, so guests can read a book while soaking after a hard day’s work (or fun).
 Get a glass of wine and it is perfect!